Robb-S/plainlist/details.md

 - lists
 - items

-The main UI components are lists of categories, lists of lists and lists of items.
+The main UI components are groups lists of categories, lists of lists and lists of items.
 Operations include the usual add/rename/delete functions at each level.
 You can also move a list to a different category.

 When you set up a new account, you are provided with two default categories ('to do' and 'shopping') and two default lists, any or all of which you can edit or delete.